Information-Based Martingale Optimal Transport: Simple analogy with several optimal transports

 is the shortest paths from $\mu$ to $\nu$ in $(\mathcal P_p(\X),W_{p})$.
 This links optimal transport to interpolation on the space of random variables.
-The interpolating process is simple, since it is deterministic conditionally on $(X_0,X_1)$.
+The interpolating process is simple, since it is deterministic conditional on $(X_0,X_1)$.
 This is because OT does not incorporate noise in its formulation.
 If one wishes to introduce noise in the system, a solution could be to add an independent Brownian bridge on $[T_0,T_1]$ to $(T_1-t)/(T_1-T_0) X_0 + (t-T_0)/(T_1-T_0) X_1$.
-This is trivial on some level, since the noise term, here the Brownian bridge, is not related with the initial optimization problem.
+This is trivial on some level, since the noise term, here the Brownian bridge, is not related to the initial optimisation problem.
 We call such interpolator artificially noisy.
-If one wishes to interpolate while a noise term is involved within the optimal transport framework, the entropic regularization of optimal transport provides a way forward.
+If one wishes to interpolate while a noise term is involved within the optimal transport framework, the entropic regularisation of optimal transport \cite{Peyre1}, which we recall briefly, provides a way forward.
 Given $\mu \in \mathcal{P}(\X)$, $\nu \in \mathcal{P}(\Y)$, and $\ee >0$, one considers

 where$\KL$ is the Kullback-Leibler divergence